PsyTeachR/data-skills-v2/docs/07-belong.md

 Once you've done all this, it's time to download the files we need and then upload them to the server.

-* First, download the <a href="data/belong/belong_data.zip" download>Belonging data zip file</a> to your computer and make sure you know which folder you saved it in.
+* First, download the <a href="data/belong/belonging_data.zip" download>Belonging data zip file</a> to your computer and make sure you know which folder you saved it in.
 * Then, on the server in the Files tab (bottom right), click `Upload > Choose file` then navigate to the folder on your computer where the zip file is saved, select it, click `Open`, then `OK`.

 The zip file contains four files:

 * `belong_stub1.Rmd` and `belong_stub2.Rmd`, the stub files you'll complete for this chapter and the next one.
 Open  `belong_stub1.Rmd` by clicking on it in the Files tab and then edit the heading to add in your GUID and today's date.
 * `demographic_data.csv` is a data file that contains each participant's anonymous ID, age, gender and level of study.
 Gender has been coded numerically where woman = 1, man = 2, and non-binary = 3.
-* `questionnaire_data` is a data file that contains each participants ID, level of study, and their score on three components of the belonging scale (belonging, engagement, self-confidence).
+* `questionnaire_data` is a data file that contains each participant's ID, level of study, and their score on three components of the belonging scale (belonging, engagement, self-confidence).

 Now, we need to load the tidyverse and the data files so that we can use them.